All our Instruments are built according to the old Spanish technique

 We make laminated quarter sawn necks, and a flat sawn block to connect the neck and foot.
 This block prevents the foot from being pressed out of the back over time due to wood shrinkage and expansion from varying temperature and humidity changes.

-Before gluing the Fretboard we glue a 6mm high wedge and a carbon rod into the neck, the steel string guitars additionally get a stainless steel truss rod.
+Before gluing the fretboard we install two carbon rods and a stainless steel truss rod.
 The carbon rod simply stabilizes the neck and prevents the neck to rise and bend too much over the years.
-The wedge has some great advantages.
-Such as the fretboard is lifted up in the area of the Soundboard, providing easier playability of the upper frets and at the same time the fretboard could be way thinner, reducing the weight of the neck giving the guitar better balance.
+The wedge between top and fretboard has some great advantages.
+Structurally because the fretboard can be thinner, and by reducing the weight of the neck the guitar gets better balanced and at the same time the upper frets are a lot easier to play because the fretboard is elevated in the area of the soundboard

-The Fretboard is made of a quarter sawn piece of African Ebony.
+The fretboard is made of a quarter sawn piece of ebony or rosewood

-We sometimes use different woods but we still favor Alpine Spruce from our area.
-Since 2010 we chose the trees in the summer and cut them at a particular time in the winter considering the phase of the moon, following the rules of the old grand masters.
-The wood is directly cut in pieces and naturally dried.
+We sometimes use different woods but we still favor Alpine Spruce from our area as these are exactly the same places where the old master luthiers Stradivari and Guarneri got their wood.
+Since 2010 we´ve been chosing the trees in the summer and cutting them at a particular time in the winter considering the phase of the moon, following the rules of the old grand masters.
+The wood is directly cut into pieces and naturally dried.
 The spruce cut after these simple rules becomes harder and lighter and tends to move less than ordinary cut spruce.

 ABOUT FOUR PIECE TOPS

 One of the most difficult tasks of luthiery is to obtain a constant tone quality.
 The easiest way to achieve that is to use the same wood with the same specs, but of course it is nearly impossible to get two similar Tops, even within a single tree.